Download the full PDF for Colorado

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Colorado remained unchanged at 67.7 percent in June.
+The labor force participation rate in Colorado fell to 67.4 percent in August from 67.6 percent in the prior month.

 The 10-year high for the labor force participation rate in Colorado was 68.8 percent occurring in January 2020, and the 10-year low was 65.4 percent in July 2020.